lucasjoliveau/doc/es/developer/tutorials/restrict_data_access.md

-An Odoo Application is a group of related modules covering a business area or field, usually composed of a base module and a number of expansions on that base to add optional or specific features, or link to other business areas.
+An Konvergo ERP Application is a group of related modules covering a business area or field, usually composed of a base module and a number of expansions on that base to add optional or specific features, or link to other business areas.